Probabilistic deconstruction of a theory of gravity, Part I: flat space: Notions in probability theory

 \paragraph{Measure space, probability space:} A set of outcomes $\Omega$ together with an algebra $\cal{F}$ of subsets of $\Omega$ constitute a \textit{measurable space} $(\Omega, \calF)$.
 A \textit{measure space} $(\Omega, \calF, \mu)$ has the additional component of a measure function $\mu: \calF \to \mathbb{R}^+$ characterized by additivity on disjoint elements of $\calF$.
 See Figure \ref{fig: clprob}a.
 In the special case that $\mu(\Omega)=1$, $\mu$ is called a probability, and $(\Omega, \mathcal{F}, \mu)$ a \textit{probability space}.

-Note in our physics discussions we will use the term probability liberally, sometimes applying it to measures that do not integrate to $1$ in order to emphasize that they are defined in the context of probability theory.
+Note in our physics discussions we will use the term probability liberally, applying it even to measures that do not integrate to $1$ in order to emphasize that they are defined in the context of probability theory.
 For example, in Section \ref{sec: intro} we stated that the volume measure of $\AdS_2$ defined in the context of general relativity is actually a probability measure from the point of view of the quantum theory of the boundary of JT gravity.
-When we are discussing probabilities that integrate to $1$ it will be clear from the context.
+We will refer to probability measures that do integrate to $1$ as probability \textit{distributions}, which is consistent with the definition of the latter given below.

 \paragraph{Random variable, stochastic process:} A \textit{random variable} is a function $X: \Omega \to \Xi$ from a probability space $(\Omega, \mathcal{F}, P)$ to a measurable space $(\Xi, \mathcal{X})$ such that $X^{-1}(B) \in \mathcal{F}$ for each $B \in \mathcal{X}$, \ie the preimage of a measurable set is measurable.
 See Figure \ref{fig: clprob}b.
 It induces a measure on its target space, $\mu_{X}(B)=P(X^{-1}(B)) \ \forall B \in \mathcal{X}$, which is called its \textit{probability distribution}.